Faq

 How to see memory information such as type and speed

-Show memory information and details such as the number of banks in use, the memory type and speed.
+Linux systems have a wide range of supporting utilities available.
+Show memory information such as memory type, the number of banks in use, and speed.

 How to securely delete a file and its contents

-Need to delete the contents of a sensitive file?
-Instead of just deleting it with rm, look at this option first.
+Need to delete the contents of a sensitive file on Linux?
+Instead of just deleting it with rm, have a look at some other options for a more secure deletion.

 How to see the creation date of a file

-Learn how to use the stat command to find the initial creation time of a file, also known as its birth time.
+Linux may store the initial creation of a file.
+Learn how to use the stat command to find this initial creation time of a file, also known as its birth time.

 What is a tainted kernel